I’m chasing the sun around my house…..

-We have heavy curtains to reduce heat loss, but with the two of us working, opening and closing the curtains to maximise sun and reduce heat loss just isn’t high on the priorities.
-What I discovered I that when you have time, you can care about these important factors.
+We have heavy curtains to reduce heat loss, but with the two of us working, opening and closing the curtains to maximise sun and reduce heat loss just isn’t high on the priority list.
+What I discovered is when you have time, you can care about these important factors.
 And remarkably, the house does not require heating between 9am and 5:00pm if I play my cards right.

 I need to:

 Draw the curtains at night when the heating comes on, to retain the heat as much as possible.